PetToyCo/reviews/README.md

   f.
 In terminal, with cd set to project's root directory, run >npm run build
   g. in a browser, type: http://127.0.0.1:3001/
 Note: service currently hardcoded to only view item 100.
+5. To run server endpoint tests, in terminal and project's root directory as cd >npm run testServer
-5. To run the service's tests, make sure you followed the steps in number 4, then run from project's root directory in terminal >npm run test.
+6. To run the service's tests, make sure you followed the steps in number 4, then run from project's root directory in terminal >npm run test.